riccardobernardi/Docs-Assignment1-TensorLib/README.md

 These operators are useful to cycle on a tensor, they checks if the current iterator respects inequality described returning a boolean value.
 Since we need only to check that two tensors and indexes of the two iterators are right then we need only the const reference to the other vector.

+Boolean operators always return false if tensor pointed are different

 ```c++
 int operator-(const TensorIterator<T, rank>& other_iterator) const {}:
 ```